 A fundamentally different phenomenon, also neglected by the standard ICA model, is the spectral quality of EEG signals.
-EEG researchers have long been familiar with the fact that EEG activity has distinctive characteristics in different frequency bands (conventionally delta, theta, alpha, beta, and gamma) which may be associated with different physiological processes (Berger, 1929; Makeig & Inlow, 1993).
+EEG researchers have long been familiar with the fact that EEG activity has distinctive characteristics in different frequency bands (conventionally delta, theta, alpha, beta, and gamma) which may be associated with different physiological processes (Berger (1929), and also Makeig and Inlow (1993)).
 It may therefore be more appropriate to allow for the existence of different functionally independent sources in different frequency bands by modeling the source superposition with a different mixing matrix for each frequency band.